wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Hypertext Transfer Protocol Secure (HTTPS) establishes a session using a digital certificate and encrypts an entire session.
 Secure Electronic Transaction (SET) secures credit card transaction information over the Internet.

-Internet Protocol Security (IPsec) protects data transmitted over a VPN.
-HMAC (Hashed Message Authentication Code), used by TLS, includes a symmetric key to provie data integrity and data origin auth.
+<a target="_blank" href="https://www.sciencedirect.com/topics/computer-science/transport-mode#:~:text=IPSec%20operates%20in%20two%20modes,header%20and%20the%20IP%20payload">Internet Protocol Security (IPsec)</a> protects data transmitted over a VPN.
+HMAC (Hashed Message Authentication Code), used by TLS, includes a symmetric key to provide data integrity and data origin auth.

+   * In Transport Mode, the original IP header is retained.
+The payload data transmitted within the original IP packet is protected, but not the IP header.
+Encrypted traffic is sent directly between two hosts that previously established a secure IPsec tunnel.

+   * In Tunnel Mode, the entire original IP packet is encapsulated to become the payload of a new IP packet.
+Additionally, a new IP header is added on top of the original IP packet.
+Since a new packet is created using the original information, tunnel mode is useful for protecting traffic between different networks.
+This establishs a “tunnel” between two secure IPsec gateways.

 TLS 1.3 server cert. is encrypted when sent to client, which hides the name of the server.